apache/zeppelin/docs/security/datasource_authorization.md

 ---
 layout: page
-title: "Data Source Authorization"
+title: "Data Source Authorization in Apache Zeppelin"
-description: "Data Source Authorization"
+description: "Data source authorization involves authenticating to the data source like a Mysql database and letting it determine user permissions.
+Apache Zeppelin allows users to use their own credentials to authenticate with Data Sources."
 group: security
 ---
 <!--